pagkly/Zed/Investopedia3/What Is a Supplemental Executive Retirement Plan (SERP).md

 Companies use a SERP plan as a way to reward and retain key executives.
 Because these plans are non-qualified, they can be offered selectively to key executives, whose contributions to the company's qualified plan, such as a 401(k), are limited by the maximum annual contributions or the income eligibility limits, or both.

 Typically, the company and the executive sign an agreement that promises the executive a certain amount of supplemental retirement income based on various eligibility conditions that the executive must meet.
-The company funds the plan out of its current cash flows or through the funding of a [cash-value life insurance policy](https://www.investopedia.com/terms/c/cash-value-life-insurance.asp).
+The company funds the plan out of its current cash flows or through the funding of a [[cash-value life insurance policy]](https://www.investopedia.com/terms/c/cash-value-life-insurance.asp).
 The money, and the taxes on it, are deferred.
 After retiring, the executive can withdraw the money and must pay state and federal taxes on it as ordinary income.

 ## Advantages of a SERP